-The works occur on a rural road providing the only thoroughfare for several properties.
-A Traffic Management Plan (TMP) must be prepared in accordance with Council's policies and procedures.
-Advisory signs will alert road users to the works for 2 weeks prior to works commencement advising delays may be experienced and that a detour will be in place.
+The works occur on a rural road providing the main thoroughfare for residents of the Mongarlow District to access the rural centre of Braidwood.
+A Traffic Management Plan (TMP) must be prepared in accordance with Council's policies and procedures to be implemented during the works.